African Institute for Future Studies

 The African Institute for Future Studies, also known as Panafrican Institute for Future Studies or INADEP, is a research institution and university founded in 1989 by the President of Zaire (present day Democratic Republic of the Congo) (Ordinance 89–287 of 9 November 1989).
-It is located in Kinshasa, Congo, though it was originally located in Zomba, Malawi.
-In addition to subsidiary departments that are funded for the future studies or for the exploration of the future, INADEP has funded a Centre for the exploration of the past, named Diop's Center for Egyptology.
+It is located in Kinshasa, Congo and it has an International Campus in Marzling-Freising, Germany.
+In addition to subsidiary departments that are funded for the future studies or for the exploration of the future, INADEP has funded a Centre for the exploration of the past (for Retrospective Studies), named Diop's Center for Egyptology.
 INADEP is a member of the National Research Council of Congo and one of the National Government Organizations devoted exclusively to scientific research and to the training of new researchers.

 Origin

 In 1976, the United Nations, through its Economic Commission for Africa (EGA) launched the idea of founding an African Institute for Studies of the Future.
 In 1977, the IXth Conference for ECA ministers defined the objectives of the institute.
 In 1980, Professor Mahdi Elmandjra conducted a feasibility study entitled Report on the Desirability and Feasibility of Establishing an African Institute for Advanced public Policy Analysis and Future Studies.
 In 1981, the OAU summit held in Nairobi approved the idea of founding an Institute for decolonising the future.
 In 1982, the Conference for EGA Ministers approved the idea of establishing the institute.
 In 1987 the book Reconquering the Future was published at the request of UNDP.